SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 In order to update your connectivity settings, go to the Administration and click **Update connectivity settings** in the **Settings** menu.

-Enter your Actility ThingPark URL, profile ID, username and password as requested.
+Enter your Actility ThingPark URL, profile ID, username, and password as requested.
 For details on these information see [Creating new account credentials](#create-new-credentials).

 ![Update connectivity settings](/images/device-protocols/lora-actility/lora-admin-settings-update.png)